tellor-io/telliot-core/README.md

 # Telliot Core

-Telliot is a Python framework for interacting with the decentralized TellorX network.
+Telliot is a Python framework for in teracting with the decentralized TellorX network.
 This `telliot-core` repo contains the telliot core functionality and plugin framework for use by other telliot packages and data feeds.